docker-flow/docker-flow-proxy/docs/feedback-and-contribution.md

 If an issue is a request for a new feature, please specify the use-case behind it.

+## Discussion

+Please join the [DevOps20](http://slack.devops20toolkit.com/) Slack channel if you'd like to discuss the project or have a problem you'd like us to solve.

 ## Contributing To The Project

 I encourage you to contribute to the *Docker Flow: Proxy* project.